youngkin/hugoblog/content/post/spidotmatrixmodule.md

 ## Summary

-___Refer to SPI article for more details about SPI?
-Also, provide an advanced section in the SPI article covering working directly with the board vs. via a library?___
+If you got this far, especially if you read the section on interacting directly with the BCM2835, congratulations!
+This has been a long and detailed article.
+I do hope you found it worth your investment of time and energy.

+This article has covered quite a lot of ground.
+First, it walked you through the physical setup you needed to follow this article with a working example.

+Second, it provided a fairly detailed overview of the SPI protocol.
+This included:

+1. An overview of SPI and how and why you might use it
+2. A description of the MAX7219 LED Dot Matrix Display module
+3. A descriptionof the physical pins in the MAX7219 as well as the corresponding GPIO pins on the BCM2835
+4. An example SPI timing diagram to illustrate how the signaling works

+Third, it walked you through the main program that demonstrates how to program the MAX7219 to display a series of numbers, characters, and shapes.
+In and of itself this main program is sufficient to gain an understanding of how to program SPI using the BCM2835 C library.

+Fourth, it provided a detailed, but optional, description of how to directly program the registers on the BCM2835 that are associated with the SPI protocol.

+That's it, thanks for reading!
 Comments and questions about this article are welcome.

 ## References

 * [The Sunfounder LED Dot Matrix Module](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.6_led_dot_matrix_c.html) is the source of the breadboard diagram and the original version of the [main()](#controlling-the-max7219---main-program) and supporting functions.
-* [Raspberry Pi GPIO Pinout diagram](https://pinout.xyz/) including the physical board pin numbers, the BCM/GPIO pin numbers, and the WiringPi pin numbers.
+* [Raspberry Pi GPIO Pinout diagram](https://pinout.xyz/) provides the location of physical board pin numbers and their mapping to the corresponding BCM/GPIO pin numbers and the WiringPi pin numbers.
-* [The gpio repository](https://github.com/youngkin/gpio) containing the code for this and other articles
+* [The gpio repository](https://github.com/youngkin/gpio) contains the code for this and other articles
 * [How to setup a new Raspberry Pi from scratch](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)
 * [How to use a breadboard](https://www.sciencebuddies.org/science-fair-projects/references/how-to-use-a-breadboard)
 * [GPIO programming on a Raspberry Pi 3B+](https://youngkin.github.io/categories/gpio/) is a link to my articles about GPIO programming on the Raspberry Pi
 * [The BCM2835 ARM Peripherals guide](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf).
 * [The Wikipedia Serial Peripheral Interface](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) article provides a detailed introduction to the SPI protocol.
-* [The MAX7219 datasheet](https://datasheets.maximintegrated.com/en/ds/MAX7219-MAX7221.pdf) describes the low level details of the MAX7219 LED Dot Matrix Display, called the Serially Interfaced, 8-Digit LED Display Drivers in the datasheet.
-This includes detailed information about the registers, what they do, and how to set them.
+* [The MAX7219 datasheet](https://datasheets.maximintegrated.com/en/ds/MAX7219-MAX7221.pdf) describes the low level details of the MAX7219 LED Dot Matrix Display, called the Serially Interfaced, 8-Digit LED Display Drivers.
+It includes detailed information about the registers, what they do, and how to set them.
 * The C [BCM2835](https://www.airspayce.com/mikem/bcm2835/index.html) library by Mike McCauley
 * The C [WiringPi](http://wiringpi.com) library and associated [GitHub repository](https://github.com/WiringPi/WiringPi)
 * The Python [pgpio](http://abyz.me.uk/rpi/pigpio/) library
 * The Python [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) library
 * The Go [go-rpio](https://github.com/stianeikeland/go-rpio)
+* [Sprite Generator for LED Matrix 8x8](http://robojax.com/learn/arduino/8x8LED/) is an online tool that given an input shape on an LED matrix will output the hex numbers needed to display it.